laurentj/slimerjs/docs/quick-start.rst

    slimerjs hello.js

 You'll see a little window opening and the "hello" message in the terminal.
 And that's all.
-Contrary to PhantomJS, SlimerJS is not (yet) headless, this is why you see this window.
+Contrary to PhantomJS, SlimerJS is not headless by default, this is why you see this window.
-But on Linux, you can use the tool xvfb to hide all windows opened by your script.
+But if you are using Firefox 56 or higher, you can add ``--headless`` on the command line to not see windows.
+Or with older Firefoxes, on Linux, you can use the tool xvfb to hide all windows opened by your script.
+See `the documentation about it <installation.html#having-a-headless-slimerjs>`_.

 You see that you have to close the window by yourself.
 To close it automatically, call ``slimer.exit()`` (or ``phantom.exit()`` to be compatible with PhantomJS), at the end